mlhuynh/mlhuynh/README.md

 <img align='left' src="https://user-images.githubusercontent.com/112219182/188272138-60e62297-a4a6-4cfe-919d-e481493a7386.gif" width="125">
 <p align="justify">
-Welcome to my profile!
+Welcome to my nook of the digital world!
 I am an environmentalist currently aspiring to transition into software engineering as a self-taught programmer.
-Although this marks the beginning of my journey, I have an insatiable drive to constantly learn and grow. 🌱  My passion for coding lies in ultimately creating useful applications that will add value, establish meaningful user impact, or reshape the future of sustainability.
+Although this marks the humble beginning of my journey, I have an insatiable drive to constantly learn and grow. 🌱  My passion for coding lies in ultimately creating useful applications that will add value, establish meaningful user impact, or reshape the future of sustainability.
 </p>

 <img align='left' src="https://media0.giphy.com/media/f6hnhHkks8bk4jwjh3/giphy.gif" width="50">